riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 * `-Zmiri-disable-isolation` disables host isolation.
 As a consequence, the program has access to host resources such as environment variables, file systems, and randomness.
+* `-Zmiri-isolation-error=<action>` configures Miri's response to operations requiring host access while isolation is enabled. `abort`, `hide`, `warn`, and `warn-nobacktrace` are the supported actions.
+Default action is `abort` which halts the machine.
+Rest of the actions configure it to return an error code for the op and continue executing. `warn` prints backtrace that could be used to trace the call. `warn-nobacktrace` is less verbose without backtrace. `hide` hides the warning.
 * `-Zmiri-env-exclude=<var>` keeps the `var` environment variable isolated from the host so that it cannot be accessed by the program.
 Can be used multiple times to exclude several variables.
 On Windows, the `TERM` environment variable is excluded by default.
 * `-Zmiri-ignore-leaks` disables the memory leak checker.
+* `-Zmiri-measureme=<name>` enables `measureme` profiling for the interpreted program.
+   This can be used to find which parts of your program are executing slowly under Miri.
+   The profile is written out to a file with the prefix `<name>`, and can be processed using the tools in the repository https://github.com/rust-lang/measureme.
+* `-Zmiri-panic-on-unsupported` will makes some forms of unsupported functionality, such as FFI and unsupported syscalls, panic within the context of the emulated application instead of raising an error within the context of Miri (and halting execution).
+Note that code might not expect these operations to ever panic, so this flag can lead to strange (mis)behavior.
 * `-Zmiri-seed=<hex>` configures the seed of the RNG that Miri uses to resolve non-determinism.
 This RNG is used to pick base addresses for allocations.
   When isolation is enabled (the default), this is also used to emulate system